-Having some rest is critical to you overall progress.
-Just get out of the habits of doing that when you are meant to be doing work.
+Having some rest is critical to your overall progress.
+Just get out of the habit of doing that when you are meant to be doing work.
 Also, if your life is not currently where you want it to be, you may want to gradually reduce the time you engage in fun activities, unless they directly help you to grow and/or earn a living.

-The ability to exert a sharp focus for prolonged periods of time will obviously give you many benefits far beyond improving your career.
+The ability to exert a sharp focus for prolonged periods will obviously give you many benefits far beyond improving your career.
 It will help you in your relationships.
 It will help you to have a lifestyle that you want.
-It will help you to keep yourself in a good shape physically and mentally.
+It will help you keep yourself in good physical and mental shape.